m13253/matrixbot-ezlogin/Readme.md

    First, delete echo-bot’s database directory.

-   Log into your bot account on [Element](https://matrix.org/ecosystem/clients/element/).
+   Log into your bot account on Element.
+Choose “Reset cryptographic identity” if your recovery key no longer works.

    Go to settings.
 In the Sessions tab, sign out of all other sessions.

-   In the Encryption tab, click “Reset cryptographic identity”.
+   In the Encryption tab, click “Reset cryptographic identity” again to ensure really no data carry over.

    After resetting, close and reopen Element.

-In the Encryption tab, make sure “Allow key storage” is turned off.
+   In the Encryption tab, turn off “Allow key storage” if it was automatically turned on.

    Finally, sign out of Element.
+Do not enable backup when asked.

    This should clear the E2EE-related data.